tdilauro/Simplified-wiki/MultiTenancy.md

   These libraries are like roommates who have nothing in common, but who don't need much space.

+* Two libraries have no resources in common, but they are located on opposite sides of the world.
+While people on one side of the world are asleep, the patrons of the other library are borrowing books.
+The circulation manager can serve twice as many patrons with no increase in peak demand.

+  These libraries are like sailors on a submarine who work different shifts and share a bunk.
+At any given time, the bunk is occupied.

 Here's the only case where it's known that multi-tenancy doesn't help:

 * Two libraries with lots of patrons have large collections that are completely disjoint and not shared.
 Putting these two libraries on the same circulation manager would be like trying to make two mansions share a driveway.
 It's theoretically possible but the benefit would be small.